-We sell stencilled fabric, thread, needles, thimbles, chako paper and fabric pencils.
+We sell stencilled fabric, thread, needles, thimbles, chako paper, tracing wheels and fabric pencils.

 Domestic shipping is done with courier satchels and charged at $11.95 (up to 3m to major centres only), $15.95 (up to 20m nationwide) or $19.95 (up to 33m nationwide).